 A personal consultation with Sim Gakhar is the ultimate way to create a solid estate plan.
 But, it’s always a good idea to understand the basics beforehand — and that’s what our guide is here to do.

-As a high-net-worth individual, you may feel inclined to try and handle your estate planning needs yourself.
+Estate planning as a high-net-worth business owner or individual, you may feel inclined to try and handle your estate planning needs yourself.
 However, this isn’t wise.
 The intricacies are complex and constantly changing, making it near-on impossible to keep up with the alterations.

 Hence why you need to hire a trustee, like Sim Gakhar.

 A trustee is a firm or person that deals with your assets and/or property on your behalf.
 They make decisions in your and your beneficiary’s best interests.

 But it’s important to choose a well-respected trustee.
 You don’t want to be part of the HNWI group that ends up losing money, thanks to less-than-respectable firms.

 Research is the key to finding the best trustee.
 Make sure you read reviews from those who are currently using the firm or person.
 People are more than willing to let you know when a service is fantastic or quite the contrary!

 Once you’ve read some reviews and are happy with a decision, don’t get too attached just yet.
 It’s worth asking the trustee a few questions to ensure they fit your needs.
 Some queries to bring up include but aren’t limited to:

 After choosing a trustee, you can move on to achieving your high-net-worth estate planning goals.

 One of your countless goals is probably to save for retirement and establish wealth to leave your beneficiaries when you die.
 But sadly, it’s not as easy as jotting down a will.
 Instead, you must consider the taxes that could cause you and your family to lose a large chunk of money.
 To learn more about avoiding estate taxes on life insurance proceeds, click here.